 Former high school English teacher and famed mystery writer Jessica Fletcher has a gift for solving mysteries.
-You see, it seems murder follows her around, whether it be to the houses of her seemingly endless number of friends, nieces, and nephews or right in her hometown of Cabot Cove, Maine.
-Jessica is sometimes assisted by her friend Dr. Seth Hazlitt or the local sheriff, Amos Tupper (later Sheriff Metzger).
-Sometimes, later in the series, Jessica would only narrate the episode, which would be a dramatization of one of her novels.
-In later seasons, Jessica moved to New York City to be closer to her publisher and also closer to crime.Written by
+You see, it seems murder follows her around, whether it be to the houses of her seemingly endless number of friends, nieces, and nephews, or right in her hometown of Cabot Cove, Maine.
+Jessica is sometimes assisted by her friend Dr. Seth Hazlitt or the local sheriff, Amos Tupper and Tupper's successor, Mort Metzger, a former New York City cop.
+Sometimes, later in the series, Jessica would only serve as narrator.
+In later seasons, Jessica moved to Manhattan to teach criminology at fictional Manhattan University.Written by

 Mike Hatchett <firstname.lastname@example.org>

 40 of 53 people found this review helpful.

 Was this review helpful to you?

 | Report this